danja/avalanche-methodology/README.md

 Where the thing you have built has gone way beyond your initial conception and you haven't a clue what it can do. **Workaround :** If you feel lost at sea, **ask your assistant for a tutorial**.

 * **LLMs don't suffer from Impostor Syndrome**
 Their strategy is more "fake it til you make it", backed up with flattery.
+You may end up with a great myth and no running code.
+**Workaround :** Be belligerent.
+If the agent stubbornly refuses to do the work on the code proper, asking for tests on it can be enough to tip the balance into activity.

+* **Agents love creating broken tests**
+It's like a hobby with them.
+**Workaround :** you may have to do a little manual intervention, actually look at the test code yourself.
+Or more realistically, get a completely different assistant/model to take a look.